open-telemetry/opentelemetry-go/example/passthrough/README.md

 # "Passthrough" setup for OpenTelemetry

-Some go programs may wish to propagate context without recording spans.
+Some Go programs may wish to propagate context without recording spans.
 To do this in OpenTelemetry, simply install `TextMapPropagators`, but do not install a TracerProvider using the SDK.
-This works because the default TracerProvider implementation returns a "Non-Recording" span that keeps the context of the caller, but does not record spans.
+This works because the default TracerProvider implementation returns a "Non-Recording" span that keeps the context of the caller but does not record spans.

 For example, when you initialize your global settings, the following will propagate context without recording spans: